Durbar Square, Kathmandu (must see)

 Durbar Square is a UNESCO World Heritage Site.

 Want to visit this sight?
 Check out these Self-Guided Walking Tours in Kathmandu.
-Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play Store.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Durbar Square on Map